maxthomas95/protein-price-comparator/README.md

 # Protein Price Comparator

 Compare grocery items and protein powders by cost per gram of protein and cost per 30g.

-Static HTML/CSS/JS frontend with an optional Node.js API for persistence, fronted by Nginx and containerized with Docker Compose.
+I’ve always wanted an easy way to compare which proteins are cheaper.
+Sure, not all proteins are equal (something to explore in the future), but for now I wanted a simple, visual way to line up foods and powders side by side and see the cost per gram of protein — and especially what 30g of protein actually costs across different sources.

 ## Tech stack